Meet the students who have contributed to our work!

 University of Hawai`i at Hilo

-During the summer of 2022, Sydney Lewis interned with the Deep Sea Coral Research and Technology Program (Program) as a Hollings Scholar.
-She was pursuing a bachelor’s degree in marine science with a concentration in data science at the University of Hawai`i at Hilo.
+During the summer of 2022, Sydney Lewis interned with the Program while studying marine science with a concentration in data science.
 During her internship, Sydney created an inventory of projects funded by the Program from the time it became operational in 2009.
 The goal of the inventory is to demonstrate the value of the Program and to serve as a tool to inform future funding decisions.
 The inventory includes information about project regions, objectives, and costs.
-Due to the ongoing Covid-19 pandemic, Sydney worked remotely with her mentor, Heather Coleman, for most of her internship.
-However, for the last two weeks, Sydney had the opportunity to work in person at NOAA’s Silver Spring office.
 Sydney’s internship experience gave her an introduction to deep-sea research and an opportunity to apply her informatics background to a new project.
-Following the internship, Sydney continued to complete her undergraduate degree.
+Following the internship, Sydney continued to complete her undergraduate degree and went on to work with the state of Hawai’i.

 Image